 then, next to the microscope and the telescope, a revolutionary "observation

-instrument" who reveals to us every day new and mysterious aspects of our Universe.
+instrument" which reveals to us every day new and mysterious aspects of our Universe.

 MATHEMATICS IS THE REALITY:

-But these successes only make more mysterious their profound nature
+But these successes only make their profound nature

-and their "formidable efficiency" (Eugene Wigner).
+and their "formidable efficiency" (Eugene Wigner) more mysterious.
 What are Mathematics?
 Two

 seemingly irreconcilable answers can be formulated: either they are "only" the fruit

-of our minds, or they exist independently of us.
+of our minds, or they exist independently from us.
 Say differently: Is the

 mathematician like Molière who devised Monsieur Jourdain in Le Bourgeois Gentilhomme,